Multi-Objective Genetic Algorithm for Multi-View Feature Selection: The proposed method: MMFS-GA

 In the case of the crossover process, the elements of two solutions of the parental population $\mathbf{P}^{bin}$ mate to produce a single offspring $\textbf{q}$.
 The IV-FS algorithm uses binomial crossover to generate the offspring since this method is less dependent on the size of the population~\citep{zaharie2009influence}.
 In the event of mutation, an element of one solution from the parental population $\mathbf{P}^{bin}$ is selected at random and mutated according to the probability rate of mutation to produce a single offspring $\textbf{q}$.
 The new population $\textbf{R}$ is created by combining the parental population $\mathbf{P}^{bin}$ with the offspring population $\textbf{Q}$ acquired by applying the variation operator.
 Note that we employ one operation, crossover or mutation, at a time to produce new offspring.

 Prior to selecting individuals for the next generation, $f_{1}$ is computed for each individual in population $\textbf{R}$ by training a suitable classifier and evaluating it via 10-fold cross-validation.
-As classifiers, we use linear discriminant analysis for binary classification tasks and multinomial logistic regression for multiclass classification tasks (described in the Supplementary Material).
+As classifiers, we use linear discriminant analysis (LDA) for binary classification tasks and multinomial logistic regression (MLR) for multiclass classification tasks, as described in Sections 2.7 and 2.8 of the supplementary material.
 This is followed by the calculation of $f_{2}$ for each individual.
 By the calculation of $f_{1}$ and $f_{2}$ according to Equation~\ref{Eq_6:ffun}, the position of the solutions in the objective space is determined as $S = \{(f_{1,1},f_{2,1}),(f_{1,2},f_{2,2}),\ldots,(f_{1,\mathbf{R}},f_{2,\mathbf{R}})\}$.

 The tournament selection operator, adopted by the NSGA-II algorithm as the selection operator (see Section \ref{NSGA}), works by randomly selecting two solutions from the population, comparing the solutions with respect to their front ranks and their crowding distance, and selecting the best one.
 For example, the better solution between $s_{t} = (f_{1,t},f_{2,t})$ and $s_{u} = (f_{1,u},f_{2,u})$ is determined as follows: